|Previous Article||matchIT SQL Index||Next Article|

 - Point the dataset file setting at the source data that you need to load.

-- Specify the suppkey file and name provided to you.
-The name entry will typically be the same name as the the suppkey without the ".suppkey" extension (this is case sensitive).
+- Specify the suppkey file and name provided when you purchased the product. .
 Please contact email@example.com if you do not have the suppkey file.

 - Load the available suppression datasets by clicking load on the selected configuration file.